ai/evil-blocks/README.md

 ## Attributes

 If you use classes selectors in CSS and JS, your scripts will be depend on styles.
-If you will change `.small-button` to `.big-button`, you must change all button’s selectors in scripts.
+If you change `.small-button` to `.big-button`, you must change all the button’s selectors in scripts.

-Separated scripts and styles are better, so Evil Blocks prefer to work with two HTML attributes to bind your JS: `data-block` (to define blocks) and `data-role` (to define elements inside block).
+Separated scripts and styles are better, so Evil Blocks prefers to work with two HTML attributes to bind your JS: `data-block` (to define blocks) and `data-role` (to define elements inside block).